ML4CPS – Machine Learning for Cyber-Physical Systems

 Important Dates

-Papers are chosen on a peer-review basis and accepted papers are published with a unique DOI number.
+Papers are chosen on a peer-review basis and accepted papers are published by the Helmut Schmidt University Press (openHSU) accompanied by a unique DOI.
 Papers with commercial character will not be taken into consideration.
-Submissions are limited to eight content pages, including all figures and tables; additional pages containing references are allowed.
+The length of the papers should not exceed 10 pages.

 Please use the following template for your submission: